Psychology Research Methods and Statistics

 Sharon Pearcey, Beth Kirsner, Christopher Randall, Jen Willard, Adrienne Williamson, and Tricia Downtain et al.

 Since open and library-subscribed educational resources are located throughout the Web, Affordable Learning Georgia has provided the following guides to help you find new OERs and library resources for your courses:

-In partnership with eCore, the USG Libraries, GALILEO, the USG University Presses, and national partners including California State University and Open Stax, Affordable Learning Georgia is funding and supporting efforts to replace commercial learning materials with no-cost-to-student alternatives, with a focus on the Top 50 USG lower-division Core courses.
+In partnership with eCore, the USG Libraries, GALILEO, the USG University Presses, and national partners including the California State University and OpenStax College, Affordable Learning Georgia is funding and supporting efforts to replace commercial learning materials with no-cost-to-student alternatives, with a focus on the Top 100 USG lower-division Core courses.
 These courses are the fundamental building blocks of a college education.
 Easy, no-cost-access to learning materials helps to ensure student retention and completion of these courses, and helps students to stay on track for degree completion.

-Affordable Learning Georgia is also working with USG college stores to support increased choice and low-cost access for students to learning materials.
+ALG is also working with USG college stores to support increased choice and low-cost access for students to learning materials.

 Open licensing enables open educational resources to be freely shared, adapted, and implemented within your courses.
 Learn more about the creation, adaptation, and sharing available through OERs using these pages: